Sleep Better. Live Better.

 Schedule a sleep evaluation today.
 Your best sleep starts now.

-It increases the risk of workplace errors, car accidents, and mental health decline.
+Excessive sleepiness increases the risk of car accidents, workplace errors, and mental health decline.

 In the diagram below, the red arrow indicates stopping to